 For a healthy orange julius smoothie packed full of vitamin C, whip up a batch of these creamsicle smoothies today.

-You can also pour your homemade orange julius into heart popsicle molds for orange creamsicle popsicles.
+You can also pour your homemade orange julius into unicorn popsicle molds for orange creamsicle popsicles.

 - 250 grams frozen oranges (around 2 oranges, peeled, broken into pieces, and frozen)